Expressing an observer in preferred coordinates by transforming an injective immersion into a surjective diffeomorphism: About Problem : Augmentation of an immersion into a diffeomorphism

-The drawback of this Jacobian completion method is that it asks for the knowledge of the function $F$.
-It would be nicer to have simply a universal formula relating the entries of the columns to be added to those of $\frac{\partial \ohi}{\partial x}$.
+The drawback of this Jacobian complementation method is that it asks for the knowledge of the function $F$.
+It would be better to simply have a universal formula relating the entries of the columns to be added to those of $\frac{\partial \ohi}{\partial x}$.